ParkerTribble/Basic-Computer-Instruction-Set-Design/README.md

 Assignment can be found in 433_Lab_3_2022.docx

-simulation was done usiing logisim
+Simulation was completed using Logisim 2.7.1

 upcount/dountcount jpgs are flipflop logic